Tennessee Court of Appeals Upholds Decedent’s Will Contest Action

 In In re Estate of Donald Emerson Kysor, the plaintiff’s claim for a resulting trust was based on her assertion that her husband entered into an agreement with the decedent to hold the property in trust for her.
 However, with no evidence or witness to the agreement, the appeals court affirmed the decision of the lower court.

 An experienced trusts and estates attorney can help you plan for the settlement of your estate, as well as identify any potential issues that may arise.
-At the Nashville firm of Martin Heller Potempa & Sheppard, our knowledgeable lawyers assist clients in a variety of cases, including probate litigation, family law matters, and personal injury lawsuits.
+At the Nashville firm of Martin Heller Potempa & Sheppard, our knowledgeable lawyers assist clients in a variety of cases, including probate litigation, family law matters, personal injury, and will contest lawsuits.
 To discuss your estate planning needs with a legal professional, call (615) 800-7096 or contact us online.

 If You Need Legal Assistance, Contact MHPS Law Firm Today